fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 These steps should be taken if yo are the first developer to work on a project.
 If you are to continue work on an existing Bedrock based project, check under "Cloning an existing Bedrock based project".

 1. Make sure you have a host and MySQL-database to use for the WP-installation on your computer.
 2. The entire project must be hosted on GitHub so either create an empty repo there that you clone to your local machine or create it locally or however you like to do it.
 The important thing is that the entire project is in the repo.
-So if you move the content of bedrock-master.zip (see step 4) to the directory "bedrocktest.local", all files in "bedrocktest.local" should be in the repo (the .gitignore of Bedrock, and later on Sage, will keep unwanted files out of the repo).
+So if you move the content of bedrock-master.zip (see step 4) to the folder "bedrocktest.local", all files in "bedrocktest.local" should be in the repo (the .gitignore of Bedrock, and later on Sage, will keep unwanted files out of the repo).
 3. Install [Composer](https://getcomposer.org/) on your local machine if you don't already have it installed.
 4. Follow the steps listed here: https://roots.io/bedrock/docs/installing-bedrock/ with the following exceptions:
     - Instead of cloning the git repo, download it as a zip, unzip it and move the content of bedrock-master to the local projects web root.
 We don't want the git files for Bedrock in our repo.